Pool and Home Insurance: How Much Your Rates Increase & Requirements

 Pincher's Pro Tip

-An umbrella insurance policy can be a smart, affordable add-on for pool owners.
-For roughly $200–$300 per year, it extends your liability coverage to $1 million — well beyond what standard homeowners policies offer — giving you much stronger financial protection.
+An umbrella insurance policy is a smart, affordable add-on for pool owners.
+For roughly $200 to $400 per year in 2026, it extends your liability coverage to $1 million, well beyond what standard homeowners policies offer, giving you much stronger financial protection against nuclear verdicts.

 Frequently Asked Questions